tonsky/tonsky.github.io/_posts/2016-07-01-blind-spot-in-dependency.md

 <figure><img src="./github.jpg" /></figure>

-It’d be better if it wasn’t.
+It’d be better if there wasn’t.
 Thing is, many people treat commit log as an actual log.
 A diary of theirs.
 They will write down their life events, current mood, messages to team members, emoticons in there.<a id="f3" href="#fn3" class="footnote">3</a> You’ll be reading about all the wrong paths taken, bad merges and attempts to fix them (no, you don’t want to see a visual tree of git commits in an actively developed project), and, best of all, typos.
 It also appears they can’t hold it, and their commit rate might approach several commits per minute.
 Good luck filtering the noise out.<a id="f4" href="#fn4" class="footnote">4</a>

 Which leads us to the obvious answer: _Changelog!_ Changelog.
 Pause right there and think for a second.
 What if there was a place specifically designed to communicate what has changed between releases?
 A changelog.
 The changelog.